 In the less than five years since it was introduced, the Amazon Echo has been joined in the smart speaker market by dozens of competitors, most notably the Google Home.
 Together the two behemoths control 94 percent of the market.
 (Sorry, Apple and Microsoft).
 Some 21 percent of Americans now own a smart speaker, and those numbers are growing fast.
 For those looking to add a voice to their home, we’ve rounded up some of our favorite well-reviewed smart speakers, from sound bars and portable models to high-end whole-home systems.
 They serve different purposes, but they all look good, sound great, and are powered by increasingly useful digital assistants.

-Half sound bar, half smart speaker, the Beam combines the standard features of the latter with the media-enhancing hoo-ha of the former.
 Either synced seamlessly with the rest of your Sonos system (like the aforementioned One) or perfectly content on its own, the wired speaker also connects to Amazon Alexa, allowing you to turn on the TV, change channels, increase the volume, and more.
 It also connects to Apple AirPlay.
 While it’s less powerful (and expensive) than the company’s other sound bars, to date it’s their only smart bar, which can outweigh the alternatives’ sound benefits.